About Champaign County Camera Club

 The Champaign County Camera Club (CCCC) meets twice a month September through May at 7:00 p.m. in the Siebel Center for Computer Science, on the University of Illinois Urbana Campus in Room 1103.

 Our members consist of amateur as well as professional photographers.
 Many travel worldwide to photograph, while others take advantage of local sites.
-If you own a SLR camera or even an advanced point-and-shoot, we invite you to join our club.
+If you own a SLR camera, an advanced point-and-shoot, or even your phone we invite you to join our club.
 Our goal is to have fun as we improve our images and make friends with others who share our passion.
 Membership is open to all passionate photographers, age 16 or older.
 Membership is $20 a year.

 Club meetings cover a variety of topics.
 See our Calendar page for current meeting topics.
 Each year the Club has several club competitions with the categories varying from year to year.
 Most of these are digital image competitions, with one print competition.
 In addition, a year end Salon is held each April with a digital competition and a print competition.
 The Club also has a competition each May with the Bloomington-Normal Koda Roamers Camera Club.